 Britons, it is often claimed, are a nation of over-drinkers when it comes to alcohol – but this week a new report suggests that when it comes to water we’re a nation of under-drinkers.
 The knock-on effects of both too much alcohol and not enough water equates to a whole lot of dehydration – a known contributor to certain forms of hair loss.

-Fizzy-drink makers SodaStream were behind the latest survey, in which it was found that only a quarter of the 1,000 people questioned drank enough water each week.
+Fizzy-drink makers SodaStream were behind this 2015 survey, in which it was found that only a quarter of the 1,000 people questioned drank enough water each week.
 Worse, around seven per cent of the population are barely drinking any water at all: the findings suggest that in a typical week roughly four million people don’t have a single glass.

 Effects of dehydration